Hauptinhalt

 History of Kurdish Documentary Cinema

-Kurdish cinema is a national cinema that emerged in a transnational space (Kocer, 2012).
-Developing relatively late - over a century after the invention of cinema (Arslan, 2009).
-With recurring themes such as memory, space, borders and language (Simsek, 2018).
-Kurdish cinema offers a unique lens for exploring various sociopolitical and cultural issues, as well as discussions on documentary film theory.
+Kurdish cinema is a national cinema that emerged in a transnational context (Kocer, 2012) and developed relatively late, more than a century after the invention of cinema (Arslan, 2009).
+Characterized by recurring themes such as memory, space, borders, and language (Simsek, 2018), it offers a distinctive perspective on sociopolitical and cultural issues as well as documentary film theory.

 A Practical Guide to Video Activism

 The objective of this course is to prevent the basics of filming, sound recording, and editing for the purpose of creating short videos that fall under the categoryof video activism.
-Students are introduced to the history of video-activism, significant case studies and the discussions on the connections between video-making and social justice, positionality and framing.
-In addition, the course discovers the possibilities of video activism as profession.
+Students are introduced to the history of video activism, key case studies, and discussions on the relationship between video-making and social justice, positionality, and framing, as well as its professional possibilities.